-Dr. Kovack offers his patients biologic collagen patch treatment using the Rotation Medical rotator cuff bioinductive implant as a better method of carrying out rotator cuff repair.
-Biologic collagen patch treatment is at the forefront of what’s possible in tissue regeneration and rotator cuff repair, and Dr. Kovack is one of very few surgeons offering this highly advanced treatment option.
+Dr. Kovack offers his patients the "Bio Cuff Repair" procedure using CuffMend Dermal Allograft as a better method of carrying out rotator cuff repair.
+The "Bio Cuff Repair" procedure is at the forefront of what’s possible in tissue augmentation, healing and rotator cuff repair, and Dr. Kovack is one of very few surgeons offering this highly advanced treatment option.

-The biologic collagen patch uses bovine collagen, harvested tissue that has the ability to promote cell growth in damaged tendons.
+The "Bio Cuff Repair" with CuffMend uses Dermal Allograft tissue that has the ability to increase the initial repair strength over 60%, accelerate healing with less chance of re-tear of repaired tendons.
 Dr. Kovack places the implant over the damaged tendon in your rotator cuff using a minimally invasive arthroscopic technique.
-Over time, the collagen implant slowly dissolves, helping new, stronger tissue to grow.
+Over time, the implant grows into and strengthen the repair, helping new, stronger tissue to grow and last.

 To find out more about this new, cutting-edge technique and see if it could help your rotator cuff problems, call Thomas Joseph Kovack, DO, today or book an appointment online.